iarai/science4cast/README.md

 - *For an interesting Graph Neural Network solution:* Francisco Andrades, Ricardo Nanculef (Federico Santa Maria Technical University Santiago, Chile): 500Euro
 - *For an interesting LSTM-based solution:* Nima Sanjabi: 500Euro

 In addition, all winners are invited to present their results at the IEEE Big Data Special Session, 17.
 December, 11.00-15.00 EST/17.00-21.00 CET.
-Conference fees are covered by IARAI.

 ## 5. <a name="submit">Submissions</a>
 Participants can upload their predictions on the test dataset (*CompetitionSet2017_3.pkl*) to the leaderboard of the competitions until the submission deadline at the [IARAI website](https://www.iarai.ac.at/science4cast/).
 The file format is JSON, see details in the [tutorial](Tutorial/tutorial.ipynb)